Leehyowon/CURLY-FORTNIGHT/README.md

-The official Web site of Depatment of Computer & Science Engineering
+The official Web site of C.S.E
 ===============================================================

 ## DESCRIPTION

-Textcube is an opensource tool to archive and share the experiences, ideas, opinions and thoughts.
+CURLY-FORTNIGHT is an Website of Department of Computer & Science Endgineering of Hanyang University.

 Supports import/export individual data via XML compatible with other solutions in 'Tattertools Project'